Legofarmen/tunics/README.txt

 This installs the following files (assuming that the install directory is /usr/local):
 - the quest data archive ("data.solarus") in /usr/local/share/solarus/zsdx/
-- a script called "zsdx" in /usr/local/bin/
+- a script called "tunics" in /usr/local/bin/

-The zsdx script launches solarus with the appropriate command-line argument to specify the quest path.
+The tunics script launches solarus with the appropriate command-line argument to specify the quest path.
-This means that you can launch the zsdx quest with the command:
+This means that you can launch the tunics quest with the command:

-$ zsdx
+$ tunics

 which is equivalent to:

-$ solarus /usr/local/share/solarus/zsdx
+$ solarus /usr/local/share/solarus/tunics

 3.2  Change the install directory
 ---------------------------------

-You may want to install zsdx in another directory (e.g. so that no root access is necessary).
+You may want to install tunics in another directory (e.g. so that no root access is necessary).
 You can specify this directory as a parameter of cmake: